Maritime transport of goods - quarterly data

 From Statistics Explained

-- Data from September 2013.
+- Data from January 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
+Planned article update: April 2014.

 These data are complemented by maritime transport flows with the main extra-EU partners, and with individual results for the major European ports.

-The article contains data for the 4th quarter of 2012 and a first estimate for the 1st quarter of 2013.
-The next update is provisionally scheduled for November 2013.
-Following the accession of Croatia as the 28th EU member country on 1 July 2013, all EU totals in the statistics have been recalculated from EU-27 to EU-28 aggregates starting from this dissemination.
+The article contains data for the 1st quarter of 2013 and a first estimate for the 2nd quarter of 2013.
+The next update is provisionally scheduled for April 2014.

 Main statistical findings

-Activity in the main EU-28 ports continued its recent underlying downward trend in the 4th quarter of 2012.
-Compared with the 4th quarter of 2011 the gross weight of goods handled in the main EU-28 ports fell by 3.6 %, to a total of 876 million tonnes of goods.
+Activity in the main EU-28 ports continued its recent underlying downward trend in the 1st quarter of 2013.
+Compared with the 1st quarter of 2012, the gross weight of goods handled in the main EU-28 ports fell by 3.7% to a total of 867 million tonnes of goods.
+Compared with the previous quarter, the volume of goods passing through the main EU-28 ports fell by 1.3%.

-In a normal year, a rise in the total volume of goods handled in ports would be expected between the 3rd and the 4th quarter of the year, due to increased port activity ahead of the winter season.
-This can be seen in the seasonal pattern between the 3rd and the 4th quarters of the years from 2005 to 2007 in figure 1.
-In contrast, the volume of goods passing through the main EU-28 ports fell by 2.2 % between the 3rd and 4th quarter of 2012.
+In a normal year, a fall in the total volume of goods handled in ports is to be expected between the last quarter of a year and the 1st of the next year, due to a seasonal decrease in port activity at the start of the year.
+This can be seen in the seasonal pattern between these quarters of the years from 2005/2006 to 2007/2008 in figure 1.

-The recent figures reflect the re-emergence of a falling trend in EU-28 port activity after the recovery observed in six consecutive quarters once the full impact of the economic downturn in Europe had been felt.
-The change in the trend began in mid-2011 with the result that the overall volume of goods handled in the main EU-28 ports in 2012 (just below 3.6 billion tonnes) was lower than in 2011.
+The recent figures reflect the re-emergence of a falling trend in EU-28 port activity following the initial recovery observed in the six consecutive quarters from the 3rd quarter of 2009 to the 4th quarter of 2010, once the full impact of the economic downturn in Europe had been felt.

-The first estimate for the 1st quarter of 2013 suggests that this quarter-on-quarter decline in the tonnages of goods passing through the main EU-28 ports persisted at the start of 2013.
-As presented in figure 2, the first estimate indicates that EU-28 port activity in the 1st quarter of 2013 fell both compared to the previous quarter (-2.1 %) and with the corresponding quarter of the previous year (-4.5 %).
+The first estimate for the 2nd quarter of 2013 suggests stagnation in the tonnage of goods passing through the main EU-28 ports.
+As presented in figure 2, the first estimate indicates that EU-28 port activity in the 2nd quarter of 2013 fell slightly compared to the corresponding quarter of the previous year (-0.4%).
+However, the rise estimated compared to the 1st quarter of 2013 (+2.6%) may be an indication of a return to a more “normal” seasonal pattern in the handling of goods in the EU-28 ports.

 EU ports activity